-A savory palmier is a delicious twist on the traditional sweet palmier cookie.
-These palmiers are made with ricotta, parmesan and spices and are really simple to make.
+A savory palmier is a delicious twist on the traditional sweet palmier pastry.
+Traditional palmiers (also called elephant ears) are French pastries made with puff pastry that are brushed with butter, sprinkled with sugar, and baked until flaky.

 - Puff pastry (thawed in the refrigerator)